 On April 28, 2015, our shareholders approved our Employee Stock Purchase Plan (the "ESPP").
-The ESPP is administered by the Compensation Committee of the Board of Directors and provides a means by which eligible employees may be given an opportunity to purchase shares of our common stock at a discount using payroll deductions.
+The ESPP is administered by the Compensation Committee of the Board of Directors and provides eligible employees with an opportunity to purchase shares of our common stock at a discount using payroll deductions.
 The ESPP authorizes the issuance of up to 0.5 million shares of our common stock, subject to adjustment as provided in the ESPP for stock splits, stock dividends, recapitalizations and other similar events.